 Proof, or the lack thereof.
 There's even a possibility that, say, break-in and perceptual set may be happening at the same time.
 Or that the right combination of ears, music, psychology, and hardware can show variability among listeners.

-Sadly, most of the observational evidence supporting break-in is of a more general type: "I know it exists and don't need to prove it to anyone" or "The bass really opened up after 200 hours."
-Other reactions are more detailed and insistent.
+Sadly, most of the observational evidence supporting break-in is of a more general type: "I know break-in exists and don't need to prove it to anyone" or "The bass really opened up after 200 hours."
+Other reactions are more detailed and insistent - but not convincing to many.

-Another option, which has been noted again and again, is that some of the differences many people presume is "break-in" relate to volume.
-When underpowered, good headphones may sound wan; but properly powered, treble and bass rise to their ideal level.
+Another option, which has been noted again and again, is that "break-in" may be correlated to volume.
+Underpowered headphones can sound wan; but with properly powered phones, treble and bass rise to their ideal level.
 Sometimes, finding that ideal level is what some mistake for "break-in."

-Hard evidence of break-in.
+Hard evidence of break-in with speakers.
 In one study, four new 10" speakers were broken in.
 Measurements indicated that the treble fell 20% after break-in - a uniform change of about 5hz.
+In another study, two mid-range Audax speakers were measured over a comparable period of time.
+Specific readings showed differences between 18 and 64%.
+It should be noted, however, that no such evidence has been published relating to headphones.

-Yet another study is extremely antagonistic to the idea of headphone break-in - but begrudgingly admits that break-in can probably be heard by some "golden eared" listeners.
-It is, then, not so much a better of whether break-in happens or not; the issue is the magnitude of the effect.
+Yet another study is more antagonistic to the idea of headphone break-in - but begrudgingly admits that break-in can probably be heard by some "golden eared" listeners.
+(It's ironic that the skeptical researcher doesn't validate the existence of golden-eared listeners in the first place.)
+That said, even veteran headphone users admit the changes, if noted, are often relatively small.